NJUAstrometry/NJUAstrometry.github.io/content/project/2025-nsfc-general-program/_index.md

 ---
-title: Hgh-precision core-shift measurements for a large sample of ICRF3 sources and systematics of multi-waveband reference frames
+title: "High-precision core-shift measurements for a large sample of ICRF3 sources and systematics of multi-waveband reference frames"
-date: 2025-01-01
+date: "2025-01-01"

+authors:
+  - nliu
+author_notes:
+  - "Principal investigator"

+share: false
 ---

 The celestial reference frame is a cornerstone of fundamental astronomy, extensively used in astronomy, geodesy, and deep-space navigation.
 Constructing a fully consistent multi-wavelength celestial reference frame is a primary task in astrometry, while deeply investigating subtle positional differences of ICRF reference sources across various electromagnetic wavebands is crucial to achieving this goal.